openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 The plugin will ensure that the list of the DNS names to lookup for a wildcard DNS name does not become stale if a DNS name belonging its subdomain is removed.
 To achieve this a retry counter (`resolutionFailures`) will be used for the DNS name lookups.
 If the lookup fails for a DNS name listed in the `.status` of a
-`DNSNameResolver` CR for a threshold number of times (say 5), then the DNS name will be removed from the `.status` by the plugin.
+`DNSNameResolver` CR for 5 times, then the DNS name will be removed from the `.status` by the plugin.
 However, the DNS lookup will only fail if the corresponding wildcard DNS name does not have an `A` or `AAAA` record.
 Otherwise, the response will be same as the IP addresses associated with the `A` or `AAAA` record of the wildcard DNS name.